 Aid and Drop Bags

-Aid Stations: Aid Stations will be located every 4-6 miles and will offer water, Gu Electrolyte Brew, Gu gel and typcial aid station food.
+Aid Stations: We will update you on Aid Station protocol changes as race day approaches.
+As in the past, Aid Stations will be located every 4-6 miles and will offer water, electrolyte drink, gels and typical aid station food with local twists.

 More important stuff

 Awards go to open male and female overall winner and top male and female in each age group.
 Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group that the open winner comes from.